JFreegman/SpicyPass/README.md

 ### Building
 #### Unix-like systems
-once you have all the dependencies installed on your system, clone this repository and navigate to its base directory.
+Once you have all the dependencies installed on your system, clone this repository and navigate to its base directory.
 Execute the following commands:

 1. `mkdir _build && cd _build`
 2. `cmake ..`
 3. `cmake --build .`
 4. `sudo make install`

-#### Windows and OSX
+#### Windows
 Coming soon?

 ### Uninstall